emuflight/Nemesis/README.md

 ```

-## MacOS, the bastardized O.S. formerly known as BSD
+## MacOS, the bastardized O.S. formerly known as BSD.

 install libusb, npm and yarn using brew
 ```